LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `hooks`
 	simple example of using compiler hook objects and predicates

+- `includes`
+	simple example of using the `include/1` directive as both a file directive and an entity directive

 - `inheritance`
 	examples of public, protected, and private inheritance using both prototypes and classes/instances